Next day installation

 The filling loop is designed to help you repressurise your boiler when the pressure drops too low and this is not something you should do all the time.

 If you feel that your boiler is being topped up too often, usually more than twice per year, then there might be leaks.
-You could have problems with pipes, radiators or other heating systems like expansion vessels and pressure release valves.

 No matter what the reason, your boiler should not be low in pressure all the time.
 It is important to locate the leak quickly so that your boiler doesn’t suffer further damage.

 You will see further corrosion if you need to refill your boiler frequently.
 The corrosion eventually leads to a buildup of sludge in your pipes and radiators.
-This will cause your boiler to fail to heat up properly and will also lead to corrosion and component degradation that will create more problems.

 If you find yourself using the boiler filling loop to pressurise frequently, it might be worth talking to heating specialists to get some reliable, friendly advice.